1950 – 2000

 Reflections on the links between culture and technology

-From 1956 onwards, the Centre began to reflect on the consequences of the cybernetic ‘revolution’ and automation on the economy, employment, leisure, and the human and social balance in general.
+From 1956 onwards, the Centre embarked on a process of examining the implications of the cybernetic ‘revolution’ and automation on the economy, employment, leisure, and the overall human and social equilibrium.
 The CEC Bulletin published “Automation and Cybernetics” in 1958 and “Education and Leisure” in 1959.
-Later on, reflection focused on the issues of free time and employment, notably with an issue of the Centre’s journal, Cadmos, devoted to the theme of employment, unemployment and leisure in 1985, coordinated by Raymond Racine.
-The work continued with the creation of a multi-national group of economists and sociologists who published L’Europe au-delà du chômage in 1992 with the Presses interuniversitaires de Bruxelles.
+Subsequently, the focus of reflection shifted towards the issues of free time and employment, particularly with an edition of the Centre’s journal, Cadmos, dedicated to the theme of employment, unemployment, and leisure in 1985, coordinated by Raymond Racine.

 The Dialogue of Cultures

-The “Dialogue of Cultures” is a phrase coined by Denis de Rougemont that later inspired various international organisations (notably UNESCO), as well as the European Union.
-In 1951, during a trip to India, he was struck by the differences between East and West.
-This led to the publication of a book in Paris in 1957: L’aventure occidentale de l’Homme (Albin Michel).
-On the basis of these initial reflections, he conceived the idea – very innovative at the time – that one of the missions of Europe, which had colonised the other continents (this was in the middle of the decolonisation period), should be to contribute to a new form of organisation of the world based on understanding between the major cultural groups on the planet.
+The term “Intercultural Dialogue” was coined by Denis de Rougemont and later inspired various international organisations, including UNESCO and the European Union.
+In 1951, during a trip to India, he was struck by the contrasts between East and West, which led to the publication of a book in Paris in 1957 titled “L’aventure occidentale de l’Homme” (Albin Michel).
+Based on these initial reflections, he conceived the innovative idea that one of Europe’s missions, especially during the decolonisation period when it had colonised other continents, should be to foster understanding among the major cultural groups worldwide and contribute to a new global organisation.